“No, thank you.”

 She folds her own in her sleeves and bows her head instead.
 She doesn’t understand why handshakes are even still a thing; unhygienic, inconvenient if your hands are full, no set protocol for grip length or strength, and downright unpleasant if either person is sweating.
 All the potential downsides of a hug with none of the benefits.

-Looker blinks, and Detective Hirai snorts from his seat.
-The agent quirks a brow at him, then turns to the police chief, who sits behind her desk with her chin in her hand as she watches.
+Looker raises his brow, and Detective Hirai snorts from his seat.
+The agent glances at him, then turns to the police chief, who sits behind her desk with her chin in her hand as she watches.
 “I seem to recall you saying I should expect the Leader’s full cooperation?”

 “I did say that, yes.”
 Chief Tsunemori shrugs a shoulder.
 “You may have a different idea of what that entails.”